-For a vendor to receive the bill's expanded deduction or refund, the private label credit account debt must be deductible by the lender for federal income tax purposes, and the lender must charge off the debt as uncollectible on or after the first day of the first month after the bill's effective date.
-The expanded deduction or refund is available not only for the bad debt of the original account issuer but also the bad debt of any other person that acquired the accounts, or acquired receivables arising from such accounts, from either a third party or the vendor, provided the vendor has remitted the sales tax.
-(Such other persons, such as debt collectors or factoring agents, are all defined to be "lenders," and their bad debt is "accounts or receivables bad debt.")
-As with the existing deduction for a vendor's own bad debts, the bill's expanded deduction requires the vendor to repay the state any deducted tax if the lender eventually collects its debt after the vendor claims the deduction for that debt.
+For a vendor to receive the bill's expanded deduction or refund, the private label credit card debt must be deductible by the lender for federal income tax purposes, and the lender must charge off the debt as uncollectible on or after July 1, 2015.
+The expanded deduction or refund is available not only for the bad debt of the original card issuer but also the bad debt of any other person that acquired the card accounts, or acquired receivables arising from such accounts, from either a third party or the vendor, provided the vendor has remitted the sales tax.
+(Such other persons are all defined to be "lenders," and their bad debt is "accounts or receivables bad debt.")
+As with the existing deduction for a vendor's own bad debts, the bill's expanded deduction requires the vendor to repay any deducted tax if the lender eventually collects its debt after the vendor claims the deduction for that debt.